gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 And, here is an example of a GraphQL query where I am using the ID.
 ![GraphiQL retrieve language nodes localized strings condition ID](images/GraphiQL-retrieve-lang-variants-based-on-condition-id.png)

-As you can see, once you know which 'key' you need, then it's pretty simple to get the 'value' and also detect the language variant you need to retrieve in GatsbyJS using this GraphQL query format.
+As you can see, once you know which 'key' you need, then it's pretty simple to get the 'value' and also detect the language variant you need to retrieve in Gatsby using this GraphQL query format.

 ## Separate projects